About Us / Recent pictures, click here

 Since 2002 Stony Brook University is a member of the Inter University Doctoral Consortium, which enables advanced doctoral students in the arts and sciences to take courses that are unavailable locally at partner institutions.
 The Consortium includes Columbia University, CUNY, Fordham University, New School University, New York University, Princeton University, Rutgers University, the Teacher's College of Columbia University and Stony Brook.

-Stony Brook University is also a member of the Research Libraries Group (RLG) consortium that allows our students, staff and faculty with current ID cards to enter and use many major libraries in the United States, Canada and abroad.
+Stony Brook University is also a member of the OCLC Research Library Partnership (formerly the Research Libraries Group) that allows our students, staff and faculty with current ID cards to enter and use many major libraries in the United States, Canada and abroad.
 In our geographical region, other libraries in the program include: Columbia, NYU, The New York Public Library, The New School, American Museum of Natural History, Metropolitan Museum of Art, Museum of Modern Art, New-York Historical Society, Cornell, Princeton, Rutgers, The University of Pennsylvania, and Yale.

 Participants in the conference "Hemispheric Brazil: Brazilian Studies from a Trans-American Perspective.
 New perspectives on an ongoing dialogue", April 26, 2013 in the Humanities Building.
 Prof. Javier Uriarte, organizer, holds the official conference poster!

 Hemispheric Brazil.
 Session 1: : Intellectual debates over war and translation.